No results found

-Home / Government / Articles / Six states gain congressional seats, seven states lose a seat following the 2020 census
+Home / Government spending / Articles / Six states gain congressional seats, seven states lose a seat following the 2020 census

 Texas gained two congressional seats while seven states lost a seat following the 2020 census.
 In all, seven seats shifted between 13 states.